ghburdie/docs/README_DOCKER.md

-date:2022-03-10
+---
+create-date: 2022-03-10
-change-date: 2022-03-21
+change-date: 2022-05-07
 author: Dieter Buricke <ghburdie@web.de>
+---

 # MkDocs Docker image and Docker container

-If you like to run mkdocs server in Docker container, then this description can be usefull for you.
+If you like to run mkdocs server in Docker container, this description can be useful for you.

 After starting Docker container, mkdocs server is reached at http://localhost:8083 from host system (compare configuration section "ports:" in docker-compose-dev.yml).